Learning the Hard Way

 We still had to leave a lot in the garage between being snowed in and dealing with repairs.
 During a weather break a few weeks ago, we drove up to our daughter’s house and dropped off the rest of her boxes, 11 in all.
 We will take one more trip to deliver her paintings, but those are manageable.
 I now have several boxes of items and some furniture to sell at a garage sale.
 It’s a good way to get to know the neighbors.
 We’re working on getting rid of the rest of our collections too.
 My office is half the size of my last one, yet, I have everything I need.

-I can’t wait until Spring and warm weather to get rid of what I hope is the last of things we don’t use or need in our life.
+I can’t wait until Spring and warm weather to get rid of what I hope is the last of things we don’t use or need in our life and minimize once and for all.
 Stay tuned…

 More articles on Minimizing and getting rid of stuff